dice-group/dice-template-library/README.md

 - `generator`: The reference implementation of `std::generator` from [P2502R2](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2502r2.pdf)
 - `channel`: A single producer, single consumer queue
 - `variant2`: Like `std::variant` but optimized for exactly two types
+- `mutex`/`shared_mutex`: Rust inspired mutex interfaces that hold their data instead of living next to it

 ## Usage